17twenty/color/README.md

 // bolded "rip" with a blue foreground and bright black background. color.Printf("%h[fgBlue+bold]panic: %h[bg8]rip\n")

-// Bolded "hi" with a blue foreground and bright black background because
+// We did not reset the highlighting so the following will be the same as above.
-// we did not reset the highlighting above. fmt.Printf("hi")
+// Bolded "hi" with a blue foreground and bright black background. fmt.Printf("hi")

 // Resets the highlighting and then prints "hello" normally.